kuroji-fusky/pacopanda-drawing-stats/README.md

   - `types` - Shared TypeScript declarations
   - `tsconfig` - Shared TypeScript config
 - `scripts` - Script(s) for reinstalling packages
-  - `puppeteer` - For scraping data using Puppeteer, previously used Python with BeautifulSoup
+  - `scraper` - For scraping public data using Puppeteer and Cheerio, previously used Python with BeautifulSoup

 ## Setup and Installation

 ### Prerequisites

-- Node.js versions 16 or higher (LTS recommended)
+- Node.js versions 18 or higher (LTS recommended)
+- Rust (for running and compiling admin app; `cargo 1.65.0` or higher)
 - Yarn Package Manager
-- WSL/Git Bash (for Windows users required to execute Shell scripts)
+- [Optional] WSL/Git Bash (for Windows users required to execute Shell scripts)

 ### Installation